a3-audio/a3-doc/source/index.rst

 Welcome
 *******

-Thanks for your interest.
-The docs are split in two sections.
-The first section is the user doc where you will find an overview of basic functions and connections.
+Thanks for your interest in the A³ system.

+These docs are split in two sections:
+- The first section is the user doc, where you will find an overview of basic functions and connections.
-The second section is the development doc.
+- The second section is the development doc.
 You will find all ressources we have.
-This section is under heavy development and will never be completed.
+This section is under heavy development and will probably never be completed.

 - `User doc <https://doc.a3-audio.com/user/welcome.html>`_
 - `Developer doc <https://doc.a3-audio.com/development/welcome.html>`_